Daniel Henry Chamberlain

-Daniel Henry Chamberlain (June 23, 1835 – April 13, 1907) was an American planter, lawyer, author and the 76th Governor of South Carolina from 1874 until 1876 or 1877.
+Daniel Henry Chamberlain (June 23, 1835 – April 13, 1907) was an American planter, lawyer, author and the 76th governor of South Carolina from 1874 until 1876 or 1877.
 The federal government withdrew troops from the state and ended Reconstruction that year.
 Chamberlain was the last Republican governor of South Carolina until James B. Edwards was elected in 1974.

 Early life and education

 Chamberlain was born in West Brookfield in Worcester County in central Massachusetts, the ninth of ten children born to Eli Chamberlain and Achsah Forbes.
 In 1862, he graduated with honors from Yale University, where he was a member of the Skull and Bones society.
+He attended Harvard Law School, though he left two years early to join the Union Army.

+Civil War

-He attended Harvard Law School, leaving in 1863 to serve as a second lieutenant in the United States Army with the 5th Massachusetts Cavalry, a regiment of black troops.
-In 1866, Chamberlain moved to South Carolina to tend to the affairs of a deceased classmate.
+Chamberlain left Harvard in 1863 to serve as a second lieutenant in the United States Army with the 5th Massachusetts Cavalry, a regiment of black volunteer troops.
+They trained from January to May 1864 at Camp Meigs outside of Boston.
+Chamberlain's only taste of combat came at Baylor's Farm during the Second Battle of Petersburg from June 14–15, 1864.
+From late June 1864 to March 1865 Chamberlain and the regiment were stationed at Point Lookout, Maryland, serving as guards for a prisoner of war camp housing 20,000 Confederate soldiers.
+The 5th left Maryland and returned to Virginia, where they were allegedly one of the first regiments to enter the city of Richmond after its capture.
+Chamberlain and the regiment were then sent to Clarksville, Texas until the end of the war.
+He returned to Boston in October 1865 and officially left the army.